cfaabegone/website/pages/docs/faq.md

 # Frequently Asked Questions

-This FAQ documents version 6.4 of the settings.
-Please always upgrade to the latest version of the browser.
+This FAQ documents version 6.8 of the settings.
+Make sure to always upgrade to the latest version of the browser.
 If your question is not answered here, you can try to get answers in our [Gitter](https://gitter.im/librewolf-community) / [Matrix](https://matrix.to/#/#librewolf:matrix.org) room, or on [r/LibreWolf](https://www.reddit.com/r/LibreWolf/) and [c/LibreWolf](https://lemmy.ml/c/librewolf).